Tornado outbreak sequence of June 20–26, 2023: Matador, Texas

 The tornado started to weaken and began moving in a more south-southeasterly direction as it crossed SH 70, where it destroyed a guyed 500-foot (150 m) tall radio tower and caused additional major tree damage.
 A house near the highway was destroyed, and damage in this area was rated low-end EF3.
 Some ground scouring was observed in this area, and multiple fence posts, power poles, light poles, and signs were blown to the ground along the highway as well.
 The tornado then weakened rapidly and turned further to the southeast, inflicting minor damage to a house and a barn before it dissipated in a nearby field.
 In total, four people were killed and 15 others were injured by the tornado.
 One of the four people killed by the tornado was first reported as injured and later died at a local hospital.

-Controversy

-The tornado caused several meteorologists and scientists to pose questions regarding the tornado, including issues with the tornado sirens and the finalized EF3 rating on the Enhanced Fujita scale.
-National Weather Service meteorologist James LaDue stated the local tornado sirens for Matador did not activate until the tornado was already destroying homes in northwestern portion of the town.
-This only gave four-minutes or less of lead time to residents in the town to take shelter.

-There was also controversy regarding the tornado's rating of EF3, with some meteorologists and storm chasers saying it was "a gross underestimate of such a violent tornado", as it completely leveled and swept away multiple structures and produced extreme contextual damage to vehicles and vegetation.
-Mechanical engineer Ethan Moriarty stated with regards to the extreme vehicle damage that "the problem is that we can't really go outside of the confines of the scale"..."that's the thing with standards like this.
-You have to stay consistent, even if they are limiting the actual classification of the tornado".
-One issue with the Enhanced Fujita scale stated by Moriarty is that vehicles are not a specific damage indicator on the scale, meaning they cannot be used to rate the tornado.
-In addition, the tornado was slow moving, which may have exacerbated the severity of the damage.
-Chief meteorologist for KWTV-DT David Payne stated the damage in Matador, "looks like EF4 damage to me".